-- 2.48.
-Only reactive import and reactive export values occurring at times of active import are used in the calculation. - 2.49.
-The square root calculation will be to two decimal places. - 2.50.
+- 2.50.
+Only reactive import and reactive export values occurring at times of active import are used in the calculation.
+Where data for two or more MPANs is aggregated for billing purposes, the HH consumption values are summated over the billing period. - 2.51.
+The square root calculation will be to two decimal places. - 2.52.
 This calculation is completed for every half hour and the values summated over the billing period.